October in Iceland

 WHAT TO CELEBRATE & ATTEND?

 With its vibrant and active music and arts scene, there is always something to do in Reykjavík.
 Visit some of the many art museums by day to indulge in the art scene and the local bars by night to catch a live show.
-In the month of October, Yoko Ono’s famous Peace Tower is officially lit on Viðey Island.
+In October, Yoko Ono’s famous Peace Tower is officially lit on Viðey Island.
 The outdoor work of art in memory of John Lennon is lit annually on his birthday, October 9th, and can be seen from Reykjavík and the surrounding areas until December 8th, the date of his untimely death.
-Just lookout for the strong beam of light seemingly shining out of the sea and make a wish.
+Just look out for the strong beam of light seemingly shining out of the sea and make a wish.